-The importance of early life health over the entire life course of an individual has been extensively recognised in the economic (and non-economic) literature (Almond, Currie and Duque, 2017; Almond and Currie, 2011b; Barker, 1990).
-This justifies the central role that spending on infant and maternal health plays as a pillar of the social safety net in many countries (see for example discussion in Bitler and Karoly (2015) with respects to the US) as well as considerable public spending focused on remedial investments to improve neonatal health outcomes (Almond et al., 2010; Bharadwaj, Løken and Neilson, 2013).
-Influential work points to the importance of health as a determinant of equality within countries (Deaton, 2003), and document the long-shadow of early life insults to health in the developing world (Currie and Vogl, 2012).
-Recognition of the social determinants of health starting in utero has seen a burgeoning design and implementation of large targeted early-life social safety-net programs throughout the developing world in places where previously these did not exist (Monteiro de Andrade et al., 2015).
+The importance of early-life health over the entire life course of an individual has been extensively recognised in the economic (and non-economic) literature (Almond et al. 2017; Almond and Currie 2011a; Barker 1990).
+This importance justifies the central role that spending on infant and maternal health plays as a pillar of the social safety net in many countries (see, for example, discussion in Bitler and Karoly (2015) with respect to the USA) as well as considerable public spending focused on remedial investments to improve neonatal health outcomes (Almond et al. 2010; Bharadwaj et al. 2013).
+Influential work points to the importance of health as a determinant of equality within countries (Deaton 2003) and documents the long-shadow of early-life harms to health in the developing world (Currie and Vogl 2012).
+Recognition of the social determinants of health starting in utero has led to a burgeoning design and implementation of large targeted early-life social safety net programs throughout the developing world in places where previously such programs did not exist (Monteiro de Andrade et al. 2015).

-An important motivation of these early-life health policies owes to the dynamic complementary between the efficiency of investments in health early in life and investments later in life.
-In an influential series of papers, Heckman and Cunha (2007); Cunha and Heckman (2009); Cunha, Heckman and Schennach (2010) argue that early-life remedial investments are not only efficient, but need not face equity-efficiency trade-offs implicit in later life remedial investments.
+An important motivation of these early-life health policies owes to the dynamic complementarity between the efficiency of investments in health early in life and investments later in life.
+In an influential series of papers, Heckman and Cunha (2007), Cunha and Heckman (2009), and Cunha et al. (2010) argue that early-life remedial investments are not only efficient, but need not face equity-efficiency trade-offs implicit in later life remedial investments.

 In this paper we study the equity and efficiency implications of a large targeted public health program.
-We examine the program Chile Crece Contigo (hereafter ChCC): a national-level multidimensional health program explicitly designed to target early-life health in vulnerable groups.
+We examine the program Chile Crece Contigo (hereafter ChCC), a national-level multidimensional health program explicitly designed to target early-life health in vulnerable groups.
 ChCC was implemented in Chile in 2007, offering a basket of medical and social services, information and supplies to all expectant mothers enrolled in the public health system, as well as their children once they are born.
 As well as a transversal series of benefits available to all users of the public health service, an additional series of means-tested benefits were provided to families classified as part of the 60% most vulnerable in the country.
-ChCC also has a stated aim of addressing divergent health outcomes in socially excluded groups, releasing materials in both Spanish and native indigenous languages, given the well-documented health disparities among indigenous people across the world, and in Chile (Anderson, Robson and Coauthors, 2016).1
+ChCC also has a stated aim of addressing divergent health outcomes in socially excluded groups, releasing materials in both Spanish and native indigenous languages, given the well-documented health disparities amongst indigenous people across the world, including in Chile (Anderson and Robson 2016).1